A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Discussion

-In the Nakamura framework, the coordinates are then given by the one-dimensional area-coordinate $A$ and some $(d-1)$-dimensional coordinates within concentration level sets.
-Clearly, the local action of diffusion on the concentration is in the $A$-direction only, since there is no $\phi$-gradient along the level set coordinates.
+In the Nakamura framework, the coordinates are then given by the one-dimensional area coordinate $A$ and $(d-1)$-dimensional coordinates on concentration level sets.
+Clearly, the instantaneous local action of diffusion on the concentration is in the $A$-direction only, since there is no $\phi$-gradient along the level set coordinates.
 Averaging over contours allows to reduce the $d$-dimensional advection--diffusion equation to a one-dimensional (along the area coordinate) pure diffusion equation \cite{Nakamura1996}:

 and the scalar $K_\textnormal{eff}$ is coined \emph{effective diffusivity}.